liushuyu6666/Theory/development/Redux/Redux.md

 ### action

 An object containing a `type` field, describes what happened, looks like this `{type: 'todos/todoAdded', payload: todoText}`.
+Even if we use sliced reducer (eg: `userReducer`, `shopReducer`), action will also go through all these reducer.

 ### reducer